suidroot/reusable/slackPolicies/code-of-conduct.md

 * Unwelcome sexual attention
 * Advocating for, or encouraging, any of the above behavior

-If you are being harassed, notice someone else is being harassed, or have other concerns, please contact an admin on Slack or send email to the show (mailto:show@embedded.fm) immediately.
+If you are being harassed, notice someone else is being harassed, or have other concerns, please contact an admin on Slack or send email to the show (mailto:admin@mainesec.org) immediately.

 ## Enforcement